 - The Jefferson County Marine Resources Committee is an advisory group to the Board of County Commissioners and operates under the umbrella of the Northwest Straits Commission.
 MRC members are citizen volunteers who are committed to work closely with other community members – homeowners, business owners, recreational enthusiasts, commercial and sport fishers – to reduce or stop the decline of the marine habitat in our ecologically rich corner of the world.

 - Jefferson County SquareONE is a county department specializing in low impact development (LID).
 They will help local property owners better understand the basic permitting process, and consider storm water management and habitat improvement projects.

-- www.seastarwasting.org is a group that has been tracking Sea Star Wasting Syndrome.
-Marine Research Group in UC Santa Cruz that encourages the involvement of citizen scientists in their work.
+- www.seastarwasting.org is a group that has been tracking Sea Star Wasting Syndrome. they are a Marine Research Group in UC Santa Cruz that encourages the involvement of citizen scientists in their work.